Compute configuration options for Google Cloud

 Subnets and service accounts

-Specify the following configurations for the entire cluster (do not specify them for individual node groups unless you have to):
+Specify the following configurations for the entire cluster (don't specify them for individual node groups unless you have to):

 To modify them from the console UI, use the Advanced settings section for the entire cluster.